-In general, your chances of being approved for a Bank of America will also consider things like your employment status and how many credit accounts you have open.
+Bank of America will also consider things like your employment status and how many credit accounts you have open.
 All applicants need to be at least 18 years old and U.S. residents.
-Non-resident aliens are eligible for certain credit card offers at local Bank of America financial centers.
+Non-resident aliens are eligible for certain credit card offers at local Bank of America branch locations.

-Here's what you need for good Bank of America credit card approval odds:
+How to increase your Bank of America credit card approval odds:

-The Bank of America credit score requirement is 750 or higher for the best Bank of America credit card offers, though other options are available for people with lower scores.
-It is possible to get approved for a credit card from Bank of America with limited credit history or a bad credit score, for example.… read full answer
+You need a credit score of 750 or higher for the best Bank of America credit card offers, though other options are available for people with lower scores.
+For example, it is possible to get approved for certain Bank of America credit cards even if you have bad credit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

+WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.